f-neves/f-neves/README.md

 - 💬 How to reach me: neves.mecanica@gmail.com or click the links below

-- ⚡ Fun fact: I'm a Mechatronics Engineering.
+- ⚡ Fun fact: I'm a Mechatronic Engineering.
 I've worked in a fertilizer company in HR and later in the Communication department.
-Now I want to work as a front-end developer
+At an IT company in Costumer Success area.
+Now I want to work as a front-end developer.